HGustavs/LenaSYS/Shared/Documentation/Test API/Guide on how to use Test API.md

 $testsData = array(
     'create course test' => array(
         'expected-output' => '{"debug":"NONE!","motd":"UNK"}',
-        'query-before-test-1' => "SELECT coursename FROM course WHERE coursecode = 'DV12G' ORDER BY coursecode DESC LIMIT 1",
+        'query-before-test-1' => "SELECT cid FROM course WHERE coursecode = 'IT401G' ORDER BY coursecode DESC LIMIT 1",
         'query-before-test-2' => "INSERT INTO course (coursecode,coursename,visibility,creator, hp) VALUES('IT401G','MyAPICourse',0,101, 7.5)",
+        'query-before-test-3' => "DELETE FROM course WHERE coursecode = 'IT401G' AND cid = ?",
         'query-after-test-1' => "DELETE FROM course WHERE coursecode = 'IT478G' AND coursename = 'APICreateCourseTestQuery'",
         'query-after-test-2' => "DELETE FROM course WHERE coursecode = 'IT478G' AND coursename = 'APICreateCourseTestQuery'",
+'query-variables' => "blop",
         'service' => 'https://cms.webug.se/root/G2/students/c21alest/LenaSYS/DuggaSys/courseedservice.php',
         'service-data' => serialize(array( // Data that service needs to execute function 'opt' => 'NEW',